 Those were the days!

-Next up on our list of the Best Sega Mega Drive Games is one that I came across by chance when I picked up my Mega Drive from that second hand store.
+Next up on our list of the Best Sega Mega Drive Games is Rocket Knight Adventures, a title that I came across by chance when I picked up my Mega Drive from a second hand store.

 It’s been one of my favourite titles ever since; what a great accident!